Utilizing Improper Gaussian Signaling for Downlink Rate-Splitting Multiple Access systems with Imperfect Successive Interference Cancellation: Abstract

 \section{Abstract}

 To mitigate the residual interference from imperfect successive interference cancellation (SIC) in Rate-Splitting Multiple Access (RSMA), this paper incorporates improper Gaussian signaling (IGS) into the downlink RSMA framework.
-Unlike existing RSMA--IGS works that embed impropriety within I/Q-imbalanced frameworks, we show that IGS alone effectively counters SIC-induced residual interference.
-For a basic SISO setup with IGS on the common stream and PGS on private streams, we establish three key results: the optimal impropriety degree for private rate maximization attains its maximum; closed-form optimal solutions with rigorous monotonicity conditions are derived for common rate maximization; and a soft actor-critic (SAC) algorithm is developed for the non-convex sum rate problem.
-Numerical results show that IGS consistently outperforms PGS, with the gain widening as SIC imperfection increases.
+Unlike existing RSMA--IGS works that embed signal impropriety within I/Q-imbalanced frameworks, we show that IGS alone effectively counters SIC-induced residual interference.
+A basic Single-Input Single-Output (SISO) setup is considered with IGS on the common stream and proper Gaussian signaling (PGS) on the private streams, and it is analyzed in three parts.
+First, we show that the private rate maximization is achieved at the maximum signal impropriety.
+Second, we derive closed-form optimal solutions with rigorous monotonicity conditions for the common rate maximization.
+Third, to address the non-convex sum rate maximization, we develop a soft actor-critic (SAC) based algorithm that efficiently explores the solution space.
+Theoretical analysis and numerical results demonstrate that IGS consistently surpasses PGS, and its performance advantage becomes more pronounced when the SIC imperfection becomes severe.